beyond-all-reason/tachyon/docs/schema/autohost.md

 ## Modes

 For now, we're only caring about the slaved mode, as it's a lot more work to implement dedicated mode and might not be necessary until we get a lot more players.
+Dedicated mode might not be ever realized.

+All commands that are currenty defined are for the slaved mode of operation, there is nothing in place for dedicated one.

 ### Dedicated